dainbrownlow08/Rocket-Investments/README.md

 # README

+For a quick demo, follow the link (www.youtube.com/watch?v=ANXeFLE1jdc)

 # Rocket Investments

 Rocket Investments is a react application that allows investors to track their cummulitive portfolio performance,